sashakolpakov/graphem/docs/installation.rst

 **Import Errors**

-If you see import errors for optional dependencies:
+If you see import errors:

-1. Install missing packages: ``pip install networkx matplotlib plotly``
+1. Reinstall GraphEm: ``pip uninstall graphem-jax && pip install graphem-jax``
 2. Check that all dependencies are compatible versions
+3. Try installing in a fresh virtual environment

 Getting Help
 ------------